Interpretable models for forecasting high-dimensional functional time series: Introduction

-This paper contributes to the literature on high-dimensional functional time series (HDFTS) by developing an interpretable and structured modeling framework that separates deterministic and stochastic variation.
-We begin by decomposing HDFTS into data-driven functional components using a two-way functional analysis of variance (FANOVA), which attributes systematic variation directly to observable factors, such as region and sex.
-We then extend this decomposition by incorporating an interaction structure, modeled via a one-way FANOVA, to capture heterogeneous effects across groups.
-The remaining variation is modeled using a functional factor model, allowing us to account for time-varying stochastic dynamics in the residual component.
-This unified framework combines interpretability with flexibility.
-Using Japanese age and sex-specific subnational mortality data, we demonstrate that the proposed approach clarifies the sources of cross-regional heterogeneity and improves point and interval forecast accuracy relative to existing methods.
+In this paper, we advance the HDFTS literature by proposing an interpretable framework that separates deterministic and stochastic variation.
+We first apply a two-way FANOVA to decompose HDFTS into data-driven functional components associated with observable factors, such as region and sex.
+We then model group-specific interactions through a one-way FANOVA and capture the remaining time-varying dynamics using a functional factor model.
+By combining the interpretability of FANOVA with the flexibility of functional factor models, the proposed approach provides clear insights into cross-group heterogeneity.
+An application to Japanese age- and sex-specific subnational mortality data demonstrates that the method improves both point and interval forecast accuracy relative to existing approaches.

 The remainder of the paper is organized as follows.
 Section~\ref{sec:2} introduces the data and provides a preliminary analysis.
 Section~\ref{sec:3} presents the proposed decomposition framework, including the two-way and one-way FANOVA and a functional factor model.
 Section~\ref{sec:4} outlines the construction of prediction intervals.
 Section~\ref{sec:5} discusses model fitting, while Section~\ref{sec:6} evaluates forecasting performance.
 Section~\ref{sec:7} provides concluding remarks and discusses future research directions.